 All applicants must take the Graduate Record Examination (GRE) and arrange for submission of their scores to the Graduate College as part of the admission application.
-The School of Forestry requires successful applicants to score in the top 40th percentile of those taking each section (verbal, quantitative, and analytic writing) of the GRE (equivalent to \geq 60% below as reported by GRE).
+The School of Forestry requires successful applicants to score in the top 40th percentile of those taking each section (verbal reasoning, quantitative reasoning, and analytic writing) of the GRE (equivalent to \geq 60% below as reported by GRE).
 The prospective Major Professor of an applicant may petition for admittance of a student with a lower score.
 Such a petition must clearly explain why an exception should be granted.

-All international students applying to the Masters or Ph.D. programs who lack a college degree from the United States must take the Test of English as a Foreign Language (TOEFL) and arrange for submission of their scores to the Graduate College as part of the admission application.
-Minimum TOEFL scores for admission are 80 on the internet-based exam, 213 on the computer-based exam, and 550 on the paper-based exam.
-Applicants who do not achieve the minimum TOEFL score but meet other admission criteria may be admitted conditionally and required to complete the Program in Intensive English (PIE; http://www.cal.nau.edu/english/pie/) in the first semester of enrollment.
+International students applying to the Masters or Ph.D. programs who lack a college degree from the United States (U.S.) must take the Test of English as a Foreign Language (TOEFL) and arrange for submission of their scores to the Graduate College as part of the admission application.
+The University requires a minimum TOEFL score of 80 on the Internet-based test, 213 on the computer-based test, and 550 on the paper-based test.
+The TOEFL is waived for the following applicants: native speakers of English; holders of a bachelor's degree from a U.S. university; and holders of college or university degrees where English was the primary language of instruction.
+Applicants who do not achieve the minimum TOEFL score but meet other admission criteria may be admitted conditionally and required to complete the Program in Intensive English (PIE; http://nau.edu/CAL/PIE/Program-Overview/) in the first semester of enrollment.